Safe & Secure Shopping

 How Long Does Kratom Tea Last In The Fridge?
 Safety First

 Have you ever prepared a kratom tea, but then realized you wanted to save the rest for later?
 If so, you must have wondered how long you can keep kratom tea refrigerated, which is exactly why I wrote this post.
+Failing to properly store kratom results in a loss of potency, regardless of what form it’s in.
+Therefore, you’ll want to learn how to keep your kratom safe and fresh by following these guidelines.

 These statements have not been evaluated by the Food and Drug Administration.
 The information in our articles are represented solely as the opinions of the respective authors, who do not claim to be medical professionals.
 We are not medical experts, just kratom enthusiasts.